-- whether they give a true and fair view in accordance with applicable law and the 2020/21 Code of the state of affairs of the Council and its group as at 31 March 2021, and of the income and expenditure of the Council and its group for the year then ended; - whether they have been properly prepared in accordance with the IFRSs as adopted by the European Union, as interpreted and adapted by the 2020/21 Code.
-Note that public bodies will continue to use EU-adopted IFRS for 2020/21 and will move to UK-adopted IFRS in 2021/22; and - whether they have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, the Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003.
+- whether they give a true and fair view in accordance with applicable law and the 2021/22 Code of the state of affairs of the Council and its group as at 31 March 2022, and of the income and expenditure of the Council and its group for the year then ended; - whether they have been properly prepared in accordance with the UK adopted international accounting standards, as interpreted and adapted by the 2021/22 Code. - whether they have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, the Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003.

 We also review and report on the consistency of the other information prepared and published by the Council along with its financial statements.
-We noted that the management commentary and narrative reporting significantly improved in 2019/20 and we will therefore continue to support the Council to improve and refine disclosures, where required.